uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 She underscored the strong contributions that Aboriginal peoples have to make to national healing and reconciliation.

 > Yesterday was an incredible opportunity for me personally to let the tears flow, and they flowed all day long.
-And I didn’t do that when I was in the House of Commons.<!--x-->
-> I had the privilege of delivering the speech on behalf of the official opposition when the Agreement was tabled in the House, and during that speech I had to stop midway and breathe … because I didn’t think I could do it.
+And I didn’t do that when I was in the House of Commons. <!-- page 332 -->> I had the privilege of delivering the speech on behalf of the official opposition when the Agreement was tabled in the House, and during that speech I had to stop midway and breathe … because I didn’t think I could do it.
 I kept thinking of my family and my extended family and my grandparents and so many of the people in the communities… [O]ur cultures, our languages, our values, and spiritual beliefs that have taken care of us at this gathering …